+Unlike election of the President there is no direct or indirect election for the post of Governor.
+At President's discretion Chief Justice of High Court of the concerned state can also be appointed as the Governor on a temporary basis .
 Constitution of India lays down for the office the Governor of each State."
 However, one person can also function as a Governor of two or more states (Article 153).
 The President of India appoints the Governor of each state and while doing so he acts upon the advice of the Prime Minister.

-Two important practices regarding the appointment of a Governor:
+Two important practices regarding the appointment of a Governor :

-- i) The first practice is that the person being appointed as the Governor is mostly not a resident of the state for which he is appointed. - ii) Before appointing a Governor, the Union Governments consults the concerned State Government particularly the Chief Minister of that State.
+- The first practice is that the person being appointed as the Governor is mostly not a resident of the state for which he is appointed. - Before appointing a Governor, the Union Government consults the concerned State Government particularly the Chief Minister of that State.
 It is now a respected rule.
 Along with these two healthy practices, an unhealthy practice has also developed.
 Sometimes 'defeated' or very old political leaders are appointed as Governors.
 Further, sometimes the unhealthy practice of wholesale transfers or removals of Governors takes place after a change of government at the Centre.

-Term of office of the Governor (Art.
+13.4.2 Term of office of the Governor (Art.
 156)

-- a) The Governor shall hold office during the pleasure of the President. - b) The Governor may, by writing under his hand addressed to the President, resign his office. - c) Subject to the foregoing provisions of this Article, a Governor shall hold office for a term of five years from the date on which he enters upon his office.
+- The Governor shall hold office during the pleasure of the President. - The Governor may, by writing under his hand addressed to the President, resign his office.

+• Subject to the foregoing provisions of this Article, a Governor shall hold office for a term of five years from the date on which he enters upon his office.
 Provided that a Governor shall, notwithstanding the expiration of his term, continue to hold office until his successor enters upon his office.

-Qualifications for appointment as Governor (Art.
+13.4.3 Qualifications for appointment as Governor (Art.
 157)

 No person shall be eligible for appointment as Governor unless he is a citizen of India and has completed the age of thirty-five years.
+He must not hold any office of profit.
+He can not be member of Union or the State legislatures during the tenure of his/her office.